Generative Multiple-purpose Sampler for Weighted M-estimation: Generative Multi-purpose Sampler

+Imagine that we have independent weight vectors $(\bw^{(1)},\lambda^{(1)},\eta^{(1)}),\ldots, (\bw^{(M)},\lambda^{(M)},\eta^{(M)})$ from $\mathbb{P}_{\bw,\lambda,\eta}$, we can approximate the expectation in (\ref{eq:GMS}) by $M$ do not needs to be very large ($M$=100, say) since a small number of samples of $(\bw,\lambda,\eta)$ can be generated continuously within the iterative SGD algorithm to aid the fitting: after updating the FNN parameter $\phi$ with SGD based on (\ref{eq:MC_Approx}), we use the newly created samples to evaluate the fit and to provide refreshed gradient.
+Thus, the two optimization tasks, i.e., minimizing the loss function $L_\by$ and finding optimal $\phi$ for the generator $G(\cdot)$, co-evolve and help each other.

-under the $l_2$-distance $\norm{\cdot}$.
-However, this squared-loss measures the distance between the fitted generator $\hat{g}( \bw,\lambda)$ and its observed true value $\hat{\theta}_{\bw,\lambda}$.
-As a result, it cannot inform us how to improve the fitting of the original statistical loss in \eqref{eq:loss} other than a simple intrapolation.
-Thus, the function trained in this manner tends to be inaccurate if $B$ is small, or may be prohibitively expensive in computation if we must rely on a large $B$.
-Additionally, if an excessive number of repetitive optimizations is required, the computational advantage of the generative procedure would be non-existing or limited.
+If we were to cast the task of training a generator in a classical machine learning framework, we would have to first obtain a set of training samples, $\{(\bw^{(b)},\lambda^{(b)}, \hat{\theta}^{(b)})\}_{b=1}^B$, where $\hat\theta^{(b)}=\hat\theta_{\bw^{(b)},\lambda^{(b)}}$, by evaluating $B$ optimizations in \eqref{eq:loss} with $(\bw^{(b)},\lambda^{(b)})$ for $b=1,\dots,B$ (ignoring $\eta$ for simplicity in this case).
+Then, one may try to learn a function $g$ by minimizing under the $l_2$-distance $\norm{\cdot}$.
+However, this squared-loss only measures the distance between the fitted generator $\hat{g}( \bw,\lambda)$ and its training true value $\hat{\theta}_{\bw,\lambda}$.
+As a result, it cannot inform us how to improve the fitting of the original statistical loss in \eqref{eq:loss} other than a simple interpolation.
+Thus, the function trained in this manner tends to be inaccurate if $B$ is small, or may be prohibitively expensive in computation if we must rely on a large $B$, in which case computational advantages of the generative process would be non-existing or limited.

-In comparison, training the generator function $G$ in conjunction with minimizing the loss function via the GMS formulation \eqref{eq:GMS} is significantly more efficient.
+Training the generator function $G$ in conjunction with minimizing the loss function via the GMS formulation \eqref{eq:GMS} is significantly more efficient.
 The classical loss \eqref{eq:classicML} fits only on the training data with a limited size, $\{(\bw^{(b)},\lambda^{(b)}, \hat{\theta}^{(b)})\}_{b=1}^B$, resulting in an over-fitting issue.
 The GMS, on the other hand, is trained using the weights and tuning parameters generated from a predefined distribution without requiring additional optimizations for \eqref{eq:loss}, and generating $\bw$ and $\lambda$ is nearly cost-less.
 As a result, the GMS training procedure not only seeks the minimizer of $L_\by(\theta;\bw,\lambda)$, but also allows for the use of an almost infinite number of training weights and tuning parameters during the training step, thereby avoiding over-fitting.